The rainbow of colors of the moon's surface

 In this article we will look at the color of the moon.
-We will use only official NASA images and newspaper reports from the days when Apollo 11 landed a man on the moon (or should we say they made you believe they landed a man on the moon.)
-In the end it is up to you what you make of the information.
-An investigation into Apollo 11 photo magazine 37 may make you wonder.
+We will use only official NASA images and newspaper reports from the days when Apollo 11 first landed a man on the moon (or so they say).
+In the end it is up to you what you make of the information, but this investigation into Apollo 11 photo magazine 37 may make you wonder.

-When you search the web for official NASA Apollo 11 images you will easily end up finding the Apollo Lunar Surface Journal (ALSJ) and Lunar Planetary Institute (LPI).
+If you search the web for official NASA Apollo 11 images you will quickly end up at the Apollo Lunar Surface Journal (ALSJ) and the Lunar Planetary Institute (LPI).
 On the LPI website you will read “The research carried out at the LPI supports the National Aeronautics and Space Administration’s (NASA) efforts to explore the solar system.”
 The ALSJ is a historical archive that runs on the nasa.gov website.
-One quote from this website we would like to mention is “Please don’t hesitate to let us know about errors.”
-When you ask difficult questions the ALSJ will ignore you that is our experience with the ALSJ when we contacted them.

-Here is the version of Apollo 11 magazine 37 on the LPI website*.
-The ALSJ presents the images on this link**, you will have to open the ALSJ images one by one.
-Around the beginning of this century the ALSJ had a different version of magazine 37 present.
-AwE130 has a copy of that version present in our archive.
-You can find this version of magazine 37 at this link***.
-We are going to use these three archives for this article and you will be able to check them yourselves by opening the links.
-For this article we have picked out a few serious mismatches that we would like to see answered by the NASA or the ALSJ.
+Here is the version of Apollo 11 magazine 37 on the LPI website.
+The ALSJ version of the same images can be found at this link, (you will have to open the images one by one).
+However, around the beginning of this century the ALSJ had a different version of magazine 37 on display on their website.
+AwE130 has a copy of this version in our Apollo 11 Photographs archive.
+We are going to use images from these three archives for this article.
+You can use the links to check them yourselves.

-This is AS11-37-5538 and we see the same color differences as in image 5517.
-NASA were you confused about the color of the moons surface?
+Below you can see image AS11-37-5538 and here we see the same color variations as in image 5517.
+NASA, are you confused about the color of the moon's surface?
 We credit NASA for all three versions of magazine 37.
-Can anyone tell us what is the real color and which is the correct version?
-We are quite sure it is not the ALSJ version, that is on display today on the NASA website.
-The images AwE130 has stored matches the descriptions of Buzz Aldrin and Neil Armstrong best.
-It looks much like the high desert in the United states.
+Can anyone tell us which is the correct version and what is the real color?
+We are quite sure that it is not the ALSJ version currently on display on the NASA website.
 In the end you are the judge in a journey towards the truth for all mankind.